dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 The `__Internal` library name **MUST** be paired with a preprocessor constraint and **MUST NOT** use an operating system constraint.

+No other library names are defined to use `DllImport` at this time, as this shouldn't be required given we're using NativeLibrary now.

 #### Custom FTable Source
 Custom code may be used to get a FTable source.
 This is useful in scenarios such as COM interop.